How to get a new bank account

 Bank accounts: before you know what to get, you'll need to know exactly what you're looking for.

 Getting a bank account that is suitable for you, and meets all your needs, will depend largely on how you manage your finances from month to month, and the kinds of services you really rely on.

-If you're looking for an account that helps you manage your money, why not check out the thinkmoney Personal Account?
+If you're looking for an account that helps you manage your money, why not check out the thinkmoney Current Account?
 It's an alternative to a bank account that comes with a personalised budgeting service - ensuring you always put enough money aside for your bills and other essentials.

 Let's take a step-by-step look at how to get a bank account that gives you the things you really need to manage your money